Contrastive Learning for Debiased Candidate Generation in Large-Scale Recommender Systems: Experiment

-\paragraph{Complex Pretext Task that Requires the Cached Implementation} We now demonstrate that CLRec with a queue that caches the computed results can enable more complex pretext tasks that may improve the quality of the learned representations.
-To be more specific, we consider an auxiliary task where $x$ and $y$ are both sequences from the same user (before and after a sampled timestamp).
+We now demonstrate that CLRec with a queue that caches the computed results can enable more complex pretext tasks that may improve the quality of the learned representations.
+We consider an auxiliary task where $x$ and $y$ are both sequences from the same user (before and after a sampled timestamp).
 The goal is to identify the correct sequence $y$ that belongs to the same user that produces $x$.
-More details can be found in the supplemental material.
-This auxiliary task is previously too expensive to implement with sampled-softmax, since the negative samples are sequences and are thus expensive to encode.
-Fortunately, cached CLRec can implement this task efficiently.
+This auxiliary task is expensive to implement with sampled-softmax, since the negative samples are sequences and are thus expensive to encode.
+Fortunately, cached CLRec can implement it efficiently.
 Table~\ref{exp-seq2seq} demonstrates that the auxiliary task can improve an algorithm's ability to make long-term prediction.

-MoCo (short for momentum contrast)~\cite{moco} propose a momentum method for updating the encoders based on the cached results.
-We observe no additional gain with MoCo, possibly because (1) our model is shallow compared to those for visual representation learning, and (2) we have a large embedding table which serves as a consistent dictionary that prevents our training loss from oscillating.
+MoCo~\cite{moco} proposes momentum update for stabilizing the training loss.
+We however observe no additional gain with MoCo.